Dmitry-Lipinskiy/Alisayed/README.md

-Responsive layout of the page according to the layout
+Responsive layout of the page according to the layout.
 # Alisayed